 Learn how to draw a great looking Bread with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Bread.
+By following the simple steps, you too can easily draw a perfect Bread.

 "I like bread and butter